bhstark2/latency/report.md

 heavy cross-traffic.
 Carrying out latency measurements under such conditions is known as a 'latency under load' test.
-This helps to reveal how latency behaves when the network is heavily utilised, which is precisley when users are using it.
+This helps to reveal how latency behaves when the network is heavily utilised, which is precisely when users are using it.
 Some measurement systems will generate artificial cross-traffic (perhaps in the form of a throughput test) in order to ensure the link is heavily utilised to a predictable and repeatable degree.
 Measurement systems that do not measure